 Download the Programme Specification for a detailed breakdown of its structure, what you will learn and other useful information.

-- 24 points including 2 sciences plus English.
-Physics at Standard Level is recommended
+IB Diploma: 24 points including 2 sciences plus English.
+Physics at Standard Level is recommended.

-- DMM in relevant subject including two sciences.
-Plus GCSE English and Maths at C/4
+BTEC: DMM in relevant subject including two sciences plus GCSE English and Maths at C/4

-- Science-based HNC with B in the Graded Units.
+College HNC: Science-based HNC with B in graded units.
 Applicants must also hold literacy and numeracy equivalent to National 5 level, with English being preferred at Higher Level.
 Communications 4 and Literature 1 are accepted in lieu of Higher English.
-SWAP Access to Radiography at BBB from Kelvin College is also considered.

-Academic IELTS score of 6.5 (or equivalent) with no element below 6.5.
+Academic IELTS score of 7.0 with no element below 6.5 (or equivalent)

 Other academic and vocational qualifications

 Each application to GCU is considered on an individual basis.
 If you do not have the typical academic entry qualifications, but can demonstrate relevant work experience and/or credits from recognised professional bodies, you may be eligible to enter this course via the University's Recognition of Prior Learning scheme.

 If you do not meet the English language requirements, you may be eligible for our pre-sessional English programme which is taught at our Glasgow campus.